Imp Pacific posts US$503mln loss for 2019 as VIP trade weak

 Its annual loss widened from the HKD2.97 billion deficit recorded for 2018, according to Imperial Pacific’s annual results filed to the Hong Kong bourse on Wednesday.

-The 2019 adjusted loss before interest, taxation, depreciation and amortisation (LBITDA) for 2019 was HKD2.78 billion, widened from the HKD2.68-billion in adjusted LBITDA the previous year.
+The 2019 adjusted loss before interest, taxation, depreciation and amortisation (LBITDA) was HKD2.78 billion, widened from the HKD2.68-billion in adjusted LBITDA the previous year.

 Imperial Pacific reported group-wide revenue of just under HKD539.3 million for the 12 months to December 31, down 83.4 percent from a year earlier.